davidjameshowell/vaultwarden_heroku/README.md

 ## Non Verified Heroku Accounts
 Non-verified Heroku accounts cannot use the built in Heroku addons, regardless if they are free or not.
 This just requires you to do a few more steps and use an outside resources.
 I have not personally vetted this service, but [FreeMySQLHosting](https://www.freemysqlhosting.net/) has free plans comparable to the JawsDB addon and should be sufficient for usage.
 It is suggested that regardless of whatever route you take, you take regular constructed backups of your Bitwarden Vault for safety.

+Another service that @mizzunet has found working is [freedb.tech](https://freedb.tech).
+He has indicated successfuly results and they do not currently cap MySQL connections.

 Signup via the website above and navigate to the home page, select your home region for database ("Select where you would like you database located.") and then create database.
 It will list the server hostname and relevant details.
 The password will be emailed to you.
 You will need to add a new Github repository secret for "OFFSITE_HEROKU_DB" in the format of `mysql://USERNAME:PASSWORD@SERVER_HOSTNAME:SERVER_PORT/DATABASE_NAME`.
 If this field is not filled out properly, you will encounter issues and may be troublesome to debug.
 Verified users of Heroku benefit from having easier settup without issues.
+Additionally, you will need to modify `HEROKU_VERIFIED` to 0 in order to trigger the offsite DB env var.

 ## Why this was started
 In **[this issues request](https://github.com/dani-garcia/bitwarden_rs/issues/954)**, someone had inquired if it was possible to install Bitwarden_rs in Heroku.
 Unfortunately the dev team had not done this before and someone had tried but was unsccessful (due to port binding issues).